AmpelAstro/Ampel-contrib-sample/README.md

 Users are free to add their own operational *units*, implemented as python modules, to each tier of the live AMPEL system.  *Channels* request the use of units.
 This provides great power and freedom in that (almost) any combination of algorithms can be implemented and used for complete, repeatable scientific studies.
 However, it carries an initial cost in that units and channels have to be preconfigured.
 This repository contains a development version of AMPEL that allows channels and units to be developed and tested on static alert collections.
 Modules developed using these tools can later be merged into a full AMPEL instance where they are applied either to live alert streams or archived data.
 Instructions for how to install the development kit and how to design AMPEL units can be found in the [notebooks directory](notebooks/) of this repository.
 The rest of this README contains a general introduction to the AMPEL system.

 The live AMPEL instance functions as a public broker for use with the ZTF alert stream.
-Contact the administrators for further information.
+High quality, potential extragalactic supernovae are submitted to the TNS in real-time.

 ## Motivation